HiccupHan/CS188-PyTorch-JAANet/README.md

   cd dataset
   python write_AU_weight.py
   ```
-- Remeber to modify the files and change file paths to your own in all three python files mentioned above.
+- Remeber to modify these files and change file paths to your own if you intend to use your own data.

 ## Training
 - Train on BP4D with the first two folds for training and the third fold for testing: